Security & Custody

 Vault Smart Contract

-Your funds are deposited into an on-chain Solana program (smart contract).
+Your funds are deposited into an on-chain smart contract — a Solana program on Solana, or an equivalent contract on Robinhood Chain.
 This vault is unique to you and tied to your wallet.

 Bot Has Limited Authority

-The trading bot can only execute swaps within your defined parameters.
-It cannot withdraw funds, change your wallet, or exceed your risk limits.
+The trading bot can only execute swaps within the parameters your vault was created with.
+It cannot withdraw funds, change your wallet, or exceed those caps.

 On-Chain Enforcement